 The air is so sweet smelling every day.
 You see birds and crawly things every day and I for the most part do not have any issue with any of it.
 Surprisingly, even mosquitoes don’t seem to be a big issue here.
 I have been here for almost 10 days and only a couple of small bites that went away very quickly.

 Known as the largest rainforest on planet Earth, there are 427 different species of mammals, 1300 types of birds, 378 reptile species and more than 400 different amphibians.
-Thus seeing diversity of wildlife here is a real treat.
+Thus seeing the rich diversity of wildlife here is a real treat.

 I have watched the great parrot fly over my head many times, Macaws and tiny hummingbirds (known as colibri in Portuguese).
 There are so many varieties of birds, always chirping, always singing or at times squawking.
 I’ve seen monkeys, big ones with fat fluffy tails and little tiny ones too.
 I’ve also seen many types of lizards.
 The quantity of wildlife is so beautiful and I never tire of seeing or hearing them.